shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Reesu poked at the campfire with a tentacle, enjoying how the embers sparked and crackled.

-Out of the corner of her eye, she saw something black creep to the tree next to her and climb up it.
-She looked in the tree, but saw nothing but tree branches.
+Out of the corner of her eye, she saw something black creep up to the tree next to her and climb up it.
+She looked into the tree, but saw nothing but tree branches.

 All of a sudden, things from her pocket floated up and out.
-Her two daggers twirled in the air and the obsidian arrow head she got from Don flew straight into the fire.
+Her two daggers twirled in the air and the obsidian arrowhead she got from Don flew straight into the fire.
 She was mildly annoyed, but more amused than anything.
 Finally, someone to play with.

 She inspected the fire.
 The two daggers were barely getting red-hot, and the obsidian stone was just fine.
 She took out a bottle of alcohol, popped the cork out, and stared up into the tree as she poured out the contents.
 The fire lit ablaze, heating up her items even more.
 She looked among the tree branches, but couldn’t see Drathalion or the deer.

 Then a spark of light came from the tree branches, and something hit her head.
 It burned her head and hair.
 “Ack!”
 She brushed it off with a fireproof tentacle.
 Then she turned back to the tree.
 After a bit of looking around, she noticed one branch was not like the others.
 Squinting at it revealed that it was actually the deer!

 Reesu smiled evilly.
 She took a chunk of coal from the fire and spoke, “The depths envelope!”
 A dark cloud formed around the deer, completely blocking light from getting in or out.
-But Reesu could still see into just fine.
+But Reesu could still see into it just fine.

 The deer scrambled, shaking the branch it was on.
 Its antlers sparked and a brilliant, blinding ball of light blinked into existence, but only for a moment.
 The dark cloud around the deer swallowed up the ball of light the instant it appeared.
 The deer felt around the tree and climbed slowly to the top.